Event Planning Checklist

 - Secure title(s) of book(s) that speaker would like to be made available.

-- Secure location of book signing with Events, Conferences, and Summer Programs.
+- Secure location of book signing with Events, Scheduling, and Facilities Rentals.

-- For library display, contact librarian at least six weeks in advance (Nancy Magnuson, 6364).
+- For library display, contact librarian at least six weeks in advance.

 - Calendar listing to media, including Goucher's printed Events Calendar (at least one month in advance, preferably earlier)